-Lynzi is a member of the Audit & Risk Committee and IT sub-committee, which she chairs.
+Lynzi is a member of the Audit & Risk Committee.

 Andrew Horsley, Independent Non-Executive Director.
 Andrew joined the Board in February 2022.

 Andrew is a Fellow of the Chartered Governance Institute with over 30 years' experience in the financial services sector.
 Andrew retired from Cirencester Friendly where he was Company Secretary and Head of Compliance, having previously held senior roles at Engage Mutual.
 Andrew was previously a Non-Executive Director at The Chorley & District Building Society where he had been Vice-Chair of the Society and Chair of the Nomination & Remuneration Committee.